gitpress-io/blog/source/r-lang-and-ui-polished.md

 date: 2020-04-06
 ---

-R Lang and UI polish

 R language syntax support has been added to GitPress.io.

-and we also polish the UI.
+and we also polished the UI.

-Hope you like it.
+Hope you like it :)

 ## R